DFE-Digital/ddt-job-descriptions/app/views/jd/senior-interaction-designer.md

 ## Role responsibilities

-- lead the design and prototyping of complex services and interactions (Iterative Design)
+- lead the design and prototyping of complex services and interactions
-- set direction and standards for design fidelity and quality across teams and services (Design Strategically)
+- set direction and standards for design fidelity and quality across teams and services
-- make strategic design decisions based on research, data and organisational goals (Data-driven Design)
+- make strategic design decisions based on research, data and organisational goals
-- collaborate across teams and disciplines to shape service direction (Designing Together)
+- collaborate across teams and disciplines to shape service direction
-- ensure accessibility and inclusive design are embedded across services (Design for Everyone)
+- ensure accessibility and inclusive design are embedded across services
-- own and evolve design systems, patterns, and standards (Design Strategically)
+- own and evolve design systems, patterns, and standards
-- influence senior stakeholders and drive alignment across teams (Design Communication)
+- influence senior stakeholders and drive alignment across teams
-- mentor designers, lead critiques and embed good design practice (Designing Together)
+- mentor designers, lead critiques and embed good design practice

 ## Skills you need